-StoryBoard’s Page One Workshops: Behind the Arts, started in October 2021 and continuing thru March 2022, is a multimedia journalism program that puts 10 storytellers directly in front of artists to capture intimate ‘behind-the-scenes’ looks into the creative process.
-Learners will have the opportunity to observe, engage with, and interview professional creators in a host of locales and with a variety of collaborating arts organizations.
-Learners will in turn be guided through the process of crafting a multimedia story for the online StoryBoard and its relaunched in-print publication, and for Instagram TV, and be paid for their completed work.
+StoryBoard’s Page One Workshops: Behind the Arts, started in October 2021 and continued through March 2022, was a multimedia journalism program that puts 10 storytellers directly in front of artists to capture intimate ‘behind-the-scenes’ looks into the creative process.
+Learners had the opportunity to observe, engage with, and interview professional creators in a host of locales and with a variety of collaborating arts organizations.
+Learners in turn were guided through the process of crafting a multimedia story for the online StoryBoard and its in-print publication and were paid for their completed work.

-To provide these opportunities for learners, StoryBoard has pre-arranged opportunities with local arts organizations, and learners will be able to select or be assigned to these projects with the organizations, attend the organization’s planning or strategic meetings, interview or engage with artists, or sit in on select rehearsals.
+To provide these opportunities for learners, StoryBoard pre-arranged opportunities with local arts organizations, and learners either selected or were assigned to these projects with the organizations, attended the organization’s planning or strategic meetings, interviewed or engaged with artists, or sat in on select rehearsals.

-For the workshops, mentoring, coaching and training will be provided by two instructors, who will lead learners through the multimedia storytelling process in a 9-session workshop with an emphasis on writing,
+For the workshops, mentoring, coaching and training were be provided by two instructors, led learners through the multimedia storytelling process in a 9-session workshop with an emphasis on writing,

 with compliments from theirs or other visual contributions in drawings and sketches, photography and short videos.

-The workshop sessions will take place in the Playhouse on the Square offices, including in the Literacy Mid-South classroom space.
-Writing topics covered in these workshops will include interviewing skills, story structure, editing and publication, and the use of visual arts to compliment stories.
+Writing topics covered in these workshops included interviewing skills, story structure, editing and publication, and the use of visual arts to compliment stories.

 StoryBoard has made great efforts in fostering collaborations with a host of arts organizations for the workshop.
 With the efforts, these organizations are opening their doors and stand at the ready to invite storytellers into the passions and people that make their art happen.